delphinedobler/matlab_owc/README.md

 Run ow\_calibration.m.

-Tips for bulk processing: The original ow_calibration.m script supports bulk processing, but it is limited due to frequent interactive plot pop-ups and by the fact that results from different calibrations are not saved.
+**Tips for bulk processing**: The original ow_calibration.m script supports bulk processing, but it is limited due to frequent interactive plot pop-ups and by the fact that results from different calibrations are not saved.
 To address this, ow_calibration_bulk_processing.m can be used to process multiple floats in a non-interactive mode, calibrating against the Argo reference database and, optionally, against the CTD reference database.